Not a scrap of evidence against me, says Sturgeon as police probe dropped

 Asked to sum up her feelings, she said they are of “relief” and “vindication”.

-Ms Sturgeon disagreed with the suggesting the investigation had damaged her legacy, saying the last few years have given her “perspective”.
+Ms Sturgeon disagreed with the suggestion the investigation had damaged her legacy, saying the last few years have given her “perspective”.

 She added: “I’m proud of my legacy as first minister.”